sushanthreddy-c/sushanthreddy-c/README.md

 🔗 Live Demo: https://your-username.github.io/habit-tracker/
 📂 GitHub Repo: https://github.com/your-username/habit-tracker

+📊 Student Performance Analyzer

+📌 Overview

+This project analyzes student performance using Python.
+It generates a dataset of students and evaluates their academic performance across subjects.

 A simple and interactive habit tracking app to build consistency using streaks and progress tracking.